 Project Description How would you categorize this project?
-Work Stage (if applicable) Participation in DFPS Tribal/State Collaborative Tribal Collaboration Implementation ICWA Summit Case planning/outcomes Evaluation/Assessment Choose an item.
+Work Stage (if applicable) Participation in DFPS Tribal/State Collaborative Tribal Collaboration Implementation ICWA Summit Tribal Collaboration Identifying/Assessing Tribal Collaboration Needs Choose an item.
 Choose an item.

 9. Preventing Sex Trafficking.
 These projects could include work around domestic child sex trafficking, a focus on runaway youth, collaboration with other agencies around this topic, data collection and analysis, data sharing, or other efforts to fully implement these sections of the Preventing Sex Trafficking and Strengthening Families Act into practice.